-The Ecosystem Adaptation Consultant will develop a section of the report setting out the evaluation's evidence-based conclusions, in light of the findings for the Output 1.
-Explain whether the project will be able to achieve planned development results under the Output 1 by the end of implementation.
+The IE team will include a section of the report setting out the evaluation's evidence-based conclusions, in light of the findings.
+Explain whether the project will be able to achieve planned development objective and outcomes by the end of implementation.

-Recommendations for delivery of the Output 1 should be succinct suggestions for critical intervention that are specific, measurable, achievable, and relevant.
+Recommendations should be succinct suggestions for critical intervention that are specific, measurable, achievable, and relevant.
 A recommendation table should be put in the report's executive summary.